wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

 zero bit (whether the page is all-zero), compressed bit (whether the page is compressed at all), and the free space that remains at the end of the page.
 The second region is 8 chunk pointers of 4 byte each.
 Chunks are incrementally allocated to a page by pushing them to the tail of the pointer array.
 The third region is an array of 2 bit size class indicates for describing the size of compressed lines, which amounts to 16 bytes.
+The last region is an index array for overflow lines that are stored in the inflation room.
+17 slots are provided for overflow lines.
+Each element of the index array is a 6 bit field storing the ID of the overflow line in the corresponding location of the inflation room.
+Note that cache lines stored in the inflation room are still classified into one of the four size classes, which is stored in the third region.
+Cache lines, however, can be of different size classes while in the inflation room to maximize space efficiency.